PieKing1215/DripSounds/README.md

 Feel free to use in packs if you wish.

-The only official downloads are from the DripSounds-Fabric GitHub, Modrinth, and CurseForge pages.<br>
+The only official downloads are from the DripSounds GitHub, Modrinth, and CurseForge pages.<br>
 Be careful downloading them from elsewhere, as unauthorized reposts are not monitored and could contain malware.<br>
 (If you are interested in the mod being added to another platform, please open an issue!)